Born: United States of America

 1911 - 1989

-Robert L. Suggs, CHairman of the Board and CEO of Petroleum Helicopters, Inc. - the world's largest private helicopter company - died at his home in Metairie, Louisiana on September 4.
-He was 77.
+Robert L. Suggs, Chairman of the Board and CEO of Petroleum Helicopters, Inc. - the world's largest private helicopter company.
 Born in Toronto, Suggs was raised in San Antonio, Texas.
 He earned his B.S. in electrical engineering from Texas A

 Suggs worked for the Humble Oil & Refining Co. (now Exxon) from 1936-1940 as a geophysical supervisor in the Far East.
 During World War II, he served in the Army Air Corps, achieving the rank of colonel.
 At the time of his discharge, Suggs was assistant chief of staff for the Eastern Air Command.
 He received the Bronze Star.